-When creating Custom Modes for the Launchkey [MK3], keep these in mind if you are setting up a Custom Mode to operate on MIDI Channel 16.
+When creating Custom Modes for the Launchkey MK3, keep these in mind if you are setting up a Custom Mode to operate on MIDI Channel 16.

-DAW Mode
+DAW mode

-DAW mode provides DAWs and DAW-like software functionality to realize intuitive user interfaces on the Launchkey [MK3]'s surface.
+DAW mode provides functionality for DAWs and DAW like software to realize intuitive user interfaces on the Launchkey MK3's surface.
 The capabilities described in this chapter are only available once DAW mode is enabled.

-All functionality described in this chapter is accessible through the Launchkey [MK3] DAW In/Out (USB) interface.
+All functionality described in this chapter are accessible through the LKMK3 DAW In / Out (USB) interface only.